A Relaxing Afternoon in Historic Downtown Dunedin, Florida

 The Pinellas Trail

 Another highlight in the area is the beautiful Pinellas Trail bike path, which runs from St. Petersburg to Tarpon Springs, passing historic Dunedin along its course.
 The trail currently covers about 40 miles, however, will encompass 47 when fully completed.
+It ranks as one of the country’s top rail trails (old railroads converted into multi-use paths).
 Take a look at a portion of the downtown Dunedin section of the trail pictured below.
 We plan on completing the section from Dunedin to Tarpon Springs sometime next week, so check back frequently for a full report!

 Dunedin hosts exciting events throughout the year.
 Farmers markets are held on Friday and Saturday mornings, July through October.
 Art walks take place on the second Friday of each month.
 Each month brings forth exciting cultural and holiday activities, such as: holiday boat parades, Mardi Gras and St. Patrick’s Day celebrations, and the Dunedin Orange Festival.
 Check out the Dunedin website for this year’s calendar of events.

 Plenty of side street parking and free lots are available.
 This is a great, no-hassle place to start the Pinellas Trail as parking is free and located adjacent to the trail.

 Have you ever visited Dunedin’s downtown?
 Were you impressed?
 What other quaint downtown in the Tampa area would you recommend visiting?